 Wilton is a very small town located in the state of New Hampshire.
-With a population of 3,966 people and just one neighborhood, Wilton is the 112th largest community in New Hampshire.
-Wilton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 3,972 people and just one neighborhood, Wilton is the 112th largest community in New Hampshire.
+Much of the housing stock in Wilton was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Wilton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wilton are a mix of both white- and blue-collar jobs.
 Overall, Wilton is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Wilton who work in management occupations (16.06%), office and administrative support (16.01%), and sales jobs (10.09%).